adedoyinyusuf/CSIMS/INSTALLATION_GUIDE.md

 - `GET /api/contributions/statistics` - Get contribution statistics
 - `POST /api/contributions/bulk-import` - Bulk import contributions
 - `GET /api/contributions/report` - Generate contribution report
+\
+Note: These endpoints originate from the legacy system and may not be enabled in the unified Router-based API.
+Migrate to the new savings-related endpoints or bind legacy controllers as needed.

 ### Dashboard
 - `GET /api/dashboard/stats` - Get dashboard statistics